George Orwell: Jura and Nineteen Eighty-Four

 Orwell left London for Jura on 10 April 1947.
 In July he ended the lease on the Wallington cottage.
-Back on Jura he worked on Nineteen Eighty-Four and made good progress.
+Back on Jura he worked on Nineteen Eighty-Four.
 During that time his sister's family visited, and Orwell led a disastrous boating expedition, on 19 August, which nearly led to loss of life whilst trying to cross the notorious Gulf of Corryvreckan and gave him a soaking which was not good for his health.
-In December a chest specialist was summoned from Glasgow who pronounced Orwell seriously ill, and a week before Christmas 1947 he was in Hairmyres Hospital in East Kilbride, then a small village in the countryside, on the outskirts of Glasgow.
-Tuberculosis was diagnosed and the request for permission to import streptomycin to treat Orwell went as far as Aneurin Bevan, then Minister of Health.
+In December a chest specialist was summoned from Glasgow who pronounced Orwell seriously ill, and a week before Christmas 1947 he was in Hairmyres Hospital.
+Tuberculosis was diagnosed and the request for permission to import the new medicine streptomycin to treat Orwell went as far as Aneurin Bevan, then Minister of Health.
 David Astor helped with supply and payment and Orwell began his course of streptomycin on 19 or 20 February 1948.
 By the end of July 1948 Orwell was able to return to Jura and by December he had finished the manuscript of Nineteen Eighty-Four.
-In January 1949, in a very weak condition, he set off for a sanatorium at Cranham, Gloucestershire, escorted by Richard Rees.
-Unluckily for Orwell, streptomycin could not be continued, as he developed toxic epidermal necrolysis, a rare side effect of streptomycin.
+In January 1949, in a very weak condition, he set off for a sanatorium at Cranham, Gloucestershire.
+However, streptomycin could not be continued, as he developed toxic epidermal necrolysis, a rare side effect.

 The sanatorium at Cranham consisted of a series of small wooden chalets or huts in a remote part of the Cotswolds near Stroud.
 Visitors were shocked by Orwell's appearance and concerned by the shortcomings and ineffectiveness of the treatment.
 Friends were worried about his finances, but by now he was comparatively well off.
-He was writing to many of his friends, including Jacintha Buddicom, who had "rediscovered" him, and in March 1949, was visited by Celia Kirwan.
-Kirwan had just started working for a Foreign Office unit, the Information Research Department (IRD), set up by the Labour government to publish anti-communist propaganda, and Orwell gave her a list of people he considered to be unsuitable as IRD authors because of their pro-communist leanings.
-Orwell's list, not published until 2003, consisted mainly of writers but also included actors and Labour MPs.
+He was writing to many of his friends, including Jacintha Buddicom, who had "rediscovered" him.
+In March 1949 he was visited by Celia Kirwan, who had just started working for a Foreign Office unit, the Information Research Department (IRD), set up by the Labour government to publish anti-communist propaganda; Orwell gave her a list of people he considered to be unsuitable as IRD authors because of their pro-communist leanings.
+Orwell's list, not published until 2003, consisted mainly of writers, and some actors and Labour MPs.
 To further promote Animal Farm, the IRD commissioned cartoon strips, drawn by Norman Pett, to be placed in newspapers across the globe.
 Orwell received more streptomycin treatment and improved slightly.
 This repeat dose of streptomycin, especially after the side effect had been noticed, has been called "ill-advised".
-He then received penicillin, with doctors knowing fully well it was ineffective against tuberculosis.
-It is presumed it was given to treat his bronchiectasis.
-In June 1949 Nineteen Eighty-Four was published, to critical acclaim.
+He then received penicillin, presumably to treat his bronchiectasis; doctors knew it was ineffective against tuberculosis.
+In June 1949 Nineteen Eighty-Four was published to critical acclaim.